LinioPay/idle/README.md

 ### Outputting job results

-Idle includes a `league/fractal` transformer to be able to quickly output basic job details.
+Idle includes an optional `league/fractal` transformer to quickly output basic job details.
 This is located at `src/Job/Output/Transformer/JobDetails.php`.

-## MessageJob
+### MessageJob

-Below is a simplified Idle config for MessageJob.
-It is slightly more complicated than SimpleJob's config but still fairly easy to follow.
-In this case we have added support for Queues and PublishSubscribe.
-However, since MessageJob is Message focused, we instead configure the job by the type of message which will initiate the job.
-Therefore these are QueueMessage and SubscriptionMessage (keep in mind topics can not initiate a job).
+Below is a section of the Idle config for `MessageJob`.
+We configure the `MessageJob` by the type of message which will initiate the job.
+In this case we have added support for messages coming from Queues and PublishSubscribe, this is through QueueMessage and SubscriptionMessage (keep in mind topics can not initiate a job because they are never polled for messages).

 ```php
 [